-1.13.3 Effect of regulation of speculative position limits
+1.13.7 Effect of regulation of speculative position limits

 Under US, European or other regulations, some exchanges may have rules limiting the maximum net long or net short positions which any person or group may own, hold or control in any given futures contract or option on such futures contract.
 Any such limits may prevent a Sub-Fund from acquiring positions that might otherwise have been desirable or profitable.
 In addition, in applying such limits, some exchanges require aggregation of the positions owned, held or controlled by certain related entities.
 The activities of the Investment Manager on behalf of a Sub-Fund are, and will continue to be, conducted separately from the activities of the Investment Manager and its affiliates.
 However, in applying such limits, some exchanges will require aggregation of a Sub-Fund's positions in futures with positions held by other entities managed by the Investment Manager.
 In addition, it is possible that, in applying such limits, some exchanges will require aggregation of a Sub-Fund's positions in futures with positions held or controlled by other entities affiliated with the Investment Manager.
+Under such circumstances, Goldman Sachs may utilise available position limits for its proprietary accounts, and, as a result, a Sub-Fund, and not Goldman Sachs, could be required to limit its use of futures or liquidate its positions.